bparanj/hivegrid.dev/README.md

 You can copy the value of ror_key_secret_name from the output of the terraform apply.

 - Set ROR_SECRET_KEY environment variable to "ror_key_secret-b9fa2g7k"
+- Run iac/docs/boto/create-iam.md in hive project.
+Test and provide documentation for the documented steps on hivegrid.dev

 ## Packer Image